(This is the final post in a four-part series on how growing complexity is transforming our lives.)

 We used to have time to plan and to execute on those plans.
-Change was slow.
-We could look a fair distance ahead and plan on a career.
+The change was slow.
+We could look at a fair distance ahead and plan on a career.
 I was lucky and fell into electronics.
-Even for me, at the beginning, things were moving at a reasonable pace.
+Even for me, in the beginning, things were moving at a reasonable pace.
 Brisk maybe, but not a sprint.
 As Moore’s law started really kicking in, the rate of change became a trot, then a run, then a sprint and now changes at internet speeds.
 And change is soon to be moving at light speed.

 There is no planning as usual in this environment.
 The only possible plan is to be flexible, be vigilant, and be willing to transform yourself as a leader and as an organization.